Advising and Registration

 If a student registers for a course without meeting the prerequisite(s), the student will be officially dropped prior to the first day of class unless a waiver is granted.

-Priority Registration dates are published online on the College website.
-All currently-enrolled curriculum students are strongly encouraged to register during Priority Registration in order to get the courses they need to progress in their programs.
+Current Student Registration dates are published online on the College website.
+All currently-enrolled curriculum students are strongly encouraged to register during Current Student Registration in order to get the courses they need to progress in their programs.

 Registration for Continuing Education Students